VoltLang/Website/doc/tvpl/c4-types-and-expressions.md

 ---
 # Chapter 4 - Types and Expressions

-In this chapter we'll cover most of the types, and the expressions that operate on them.
+In this chapter we'll cover most of the types and the expressions that operate on them.
 Let's get started with the simple types; types that can exist on their own.

 ## Simple Types

 ### Integers

 You've been introduced to one of the integers already; `i32`.
 The i stands for 'integer'.
-The number is how many bits - zeros and ones - represent the integer.
+The number after the 'i' is how many bits - zeros and ones - represent the integer.
 That means the number determines the range of numbers that can be stored.
 For instance, the `i8` is 8 bits (1 byte) in size, and stores the integer range -128 to 127.
 If you add one to an `i8` holding a value of 127, it is said to 'overflow', and wraps around to -128.
 Here are all the signed integers:

 	i8  min:-128 max:127
 	i16 min:-32,768 max:32,767
 	i32 min:−2,147,483,648 max:2,147,483,647
 	i64 min:-9,223,372,036,854,775,808 max:9,223,372,036,854,775,807

 As said, those are the 'signed' integers.
 The sign being the minus sign.
 There's another kind of integer - the 'unsigned' integer.
-As their name suggests, they don't hold negative values.
+As their name suggests, they don't have a sign; they can't hold negative values.

 	u8  min:0 max:255
 	u16 min:0 max:65,535